 Use this form if you would like to report a fraud or scam.

-If you have questions about whether you should send us a report about a particular business or would like our assistance in filling out our Consumer Assistance Request Form or Fraud Report Form, or have questions about which form to use, please call our Office at (651) 296-3353 or 1-800-657-3787 between 8 a.m. and 5 p.m., Monday through Friday.
-Please remember that we are not authorized to give legal advice to or act on behalf of individual citizens in private legal matters (e.g. wills, child support, divorce, criminal proceedings, etc.) If you need assistance in contacting a private attorney, click here for information on hiring an attorney.
+If you have questions about whether you should send us a report about a particular business or would like our assistance in filling out our Consumer Assistance Request Form or Fraud Report Form, or have questions about which form to use, please call our Office at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities) between 8 a.m. and 5 p.m., Monday through Friday.
+Please remember that we are not authorized to give legal advice to or act on behalf of individual citizens in private legal matters (e.g. wills, child support, divorce, criminal proceedings, etc.) If you need assistance in contacting a private attorney, see our publication Hiring an Attorney for information.

 PLEASE NOTE: If you have been victimized by a crime, you should contact your local police or sheriff’s department and county attorney.
 The Minnesota Legislature has given these agencies the authority to investigate and prosecute criminal matters.